wasmerio/old-docs.wasmer.io/integrations/c/examples/exit-early.md

   fread(bytes, 1, len, file);
   fclose(file);

-  // Instantiate a WebAssembly Instance from WASM bytes and imports wasmer_instance_t *instance = NULL;
+  // Instantiate a WebAssembly Instance from Wasm bytes and imports wasmer_instance_t *instance = NULL;
   wasmer_result_t compile_result = wasmer_instantiate(
-      &instance, // Our reference to our WASM instance bytes, // The bytes of the WebAssembly modules len, // The length of the bytes of the WebAssembly module imports, // The Imports array the will be used as our importObject
+      &instance, // Our reference to our Wasm instance bytes, // The bytes of the WebAssembly modules len, // The length of the bytes of the WebAssembly module imports, // The Imports array the will be used as our importObject